cloudflare/cloudflare-docs/content/rules/url-forwarding/_index.md

 ## Availability

 Bulk Redirects and Dynamic Redirects are available on all Cloudflare plans.
-The exact limits and features depend on your plan.
+The exact quotas and features depend on your plan.

 | Feature                                         | Free | Pro | Business | Enterprise |
 |-------------------------------------------------|-----:|----:|---------:|-----------:|